Participating Insurance Plans

 Your Right to a Good Faith Estimate of Medical Costs

-Under federal law, health care providers must give patients who are uninsured or choosing not to use insurance a clear estimate of expected charges for medical services.
+Under federal law, health care providers must give patients who are uninsured or who choose not to use insurance a clear estimate of the expected charges for medical services.
 This requirement is part of the No Surprises Act, effective January 1, 2022, which ensures clients are informed of their rights and protected from unexpected or “surprise” billing.

 For more information about your rights under the No Surprises Act, visit www.cms.gov/nosurprises or call 1-800-985-3059.